-- Choose your Health Expert Wisely
+1. Choose Your Health Expert Wisely

-2. Hire A Certified Midwife
+2. Opt for a Certified Midwife

-3. Antenatal Class
+3. Join an Antenatal Class

-4. Eating A Nutritious And Well-Balanced Diet
+4. Have a Nutritious and Well-Balanced Diet

 As long as your doctor or midwife does not disapprove, you should do moderate exercises to keep yourself fit.
-The best form of exercises that one can do during pregnancy is walking, swimming and practising pre-natal yoga poses which is beneficial during childbirth.
+The best form of exercises that one can do during pregnancy is walking, swimming and practising prenatal yoga poses which are beneficial during childbirth.
 The Lamaze technique (consciously patterned breathing exercises) usually taught in the antenatal classes are also very helpful to cope with labour.
 However, pregnant women should refrain from doing heavy exercises like weight training.

 6. Avoid Being Induced